davidcreativeuk/NIGOV-message-list/README.md

 > This component is currently experimental because more research is needed to validate it.

+## When to use it
+Use the message list component to show a conversation between the users of a case management system.

+![Example of the nigov message list component](./readme-images/view-correspondence-example.png)

 ## Dependencies
-Along with the styles set out in the stylesheet `nigov-message-list.css`, the message list component uses styles and components from the GOV.UK frontend.
+Along with the styles set out in the stylesheet `nigov-message-list.css`, the message list component uses styles and components from the [GOV.UK design system](https://design-system.service.gov.uk/).

 The message list component is compatible with GOV.UK frontend versions 3.14.0.

 ## Setup
 Add the stylesheet `nigov-message-list.css` to your existing GOVUK frontend stylesheet.

-## When to use it
-Use the message list component to show a conversation between the users of a case management system.

-![Example of the nigov message list component](./readme-images/view-correspondence-example.png)